benbalter/benbalter.github.com/_posts/2015-03-30-the-difference-between-18f-and-usds.md

 ### So which one's better?

 Is 18F better?
 USDS?
 You're asking me to compare Apples to PCs.
-They exist to serve different masters.
+They exist to serve different masters, and that's a *great* thing.
 In the end, though, we're all on the same team, and so it ultimately doesn't matter.

 If you're a technologist looking at the way our government approaches technology, and get the same nails-on-a-chalkboard feeling I do, I encourage you to [give in to your sense of civic duty](https://medium.com/thelist/why-i-m-returning-to-government-e191f8b14355) and lend the federal government a hand for a three-month, six-month, year-long, or lifetime sprint.

 [^disclosure]: Full disclosure, I was [a member of the inaugural round of fellows](http://ben.balter.com/2013/09/30/ten-things-you-learn-as-a-presidential-innovation-fellow/), but since them, work in the private sector.
 These are my own observations, reading public-facing representations, and being intimately familiar with government IT reform efforts.
 Your experience may vary.